Direct Services Grant Program

 The Direct Services Grant Program supports existing healthcare services or health promotion programs in both community and clinical settings that fit with the Foundation’s Addressing Health Disparities priority area.

-Healthcare Georgia Foundation will announce our Notification of Funding Availability (NOFA) for the 2018 Direct Services Grant Program on JUNE 19, 2018.
-More details about the NOFA, including timelines, application materials, and requirements, will be available on our website.
+Healthcare Georgia Foundation has announced the Notification of Funding Availability (NOFA) for the 2018 Direct Services Grant Program.
+Click here for more information about the NOFA, including timelines, application materials, and requirements.

 Our Impact in Georgia